 An 100-year-old Leesburg historical landmark, Old Lucketts Store is home to over 30 dealers that showcase antique, vintage, and new finds from all over the East Coast.
 During the holidays, they deck out the 6,000+ square-foot store with creative displays that the staff spends all year long dreaming up.
 After filling the shop to the brim with imaginative decorations and decor, they have expanded to the property farmhouse, adorning the home’s eleven rooms with beautiful decorations, all of which are for sale.
 Spend the day getting some holiday shopping done at Old Lucketts Store, then take your holiday photos at one of their many Instagram-worthy seasonal scenes, including three hand-painted murals, decorated vintage vehicles, and an authentic London cab packed with holiday cheer.

-Now through January 7, Lewis Ginter Botanical Garden is blanketed by twinkling lights in all colors and designs for their annual GardenFest of Lights, sponsored by Dominion Energy.
+Now through January 9th, Lewis Ginter Botanical Garden is blanketed by twinkling lights in all colors and designs for their annual GardenFest of Lights, sponsored by Dominion Energy.
 Gaze at over one million holiday lights as you stroll through the 50+ acres of public gardens, voted one of the top four in North America by USA Today readers.
 The gardens offer family activities every night during GardenFest, as well as model trains, holiday dinners, and snacks like s’mores and hot chocolate to warm you up on even the coldest nights.
-Tickets are $13 for adults, $11 for seniors 55 and up, $8 for children 3-12, and free for children under three.
+Ticket prices vary depending on which nights you visit; the garden offers value night, peak night, and bonus night pricing.

 A free event in Dublin, Virginia, DAK Lights is an annual holiday light and music show held every night from Thanksgiving to New Year’s Eve in Randolph Park.
 Hundreds of people travel to the New River Valley each year for this spectacular holiday show, which lasts roughly 20 minutes and choreographs over 20,000 brightly-colored lights to seasonal songs broadcasted on local radio channel 103.9FM.
 The show begins each night at 5:30, repeating in 20 minute intervals until closing, and visitors can enjoy the holiday tunes and flickering light displays from the comfort and warmth of their cars.

-This year, Kings Dominion announced the addition of Winterfest to their annual calendar.
-The park-wide holiday celebration runs select nights through December 31, with millions of shimmering lights, a 300-foot Christmas tree, 12 live shows, up to 21 rides open (weather permitting), and 34 performers spreading Christmas cheer to visitors throughout the park.
+Kings Dominion’s Winterfest is a park-wide holiday celebration that runs select nights from November 20th through January 2nd, with millions of shimmering lights, a 300-foot Christmas tree, 12 live shows, up to 21 rides open (weather permitting), and 34 performers spreading Christmas cheer to visitors throughout the park.
 There are plenty of hands-on festive activities and crafts for all ages, an artisan village open for your holiday shopping, and special seasonal dishes like smoked turkey and carved ham served in the park restaurants.
 Kids will love the live entertainment and seasonal shows, including Charlie Brown’s Christmas Spectacular, the Coke Polar Party, and the Sounds of the Nativity scene, a petting zoo with 38 animals that tells the Christmas story of Bethlehem.
 Tickets start at $25 per person, with free admission for children 3 and under.

 These are a few of the most incredible lights displays in Virginia, but you’ll find many more in virtually every corner of the state.
 Where are your go-to places to take in over-the-top holiday decorations?
 Share your favorite seasonal spots with us in the comments below!